Balsamic Baked Chicken Breast rubbed with garlic and herbs, dripping with a tomato balsamic sauce and melted mozzarella cheese!

 I can’t stop with this tomato baked chicken recipe.
 While chicken breasts bakes over a bed of tomatoes, the sauce turns into a delicious tomato pan gravy.
 The most delicious pan sauce to mop it all up with garlic bread.
 Plus the addition of melty mozzarella cheese makes this easy chicken recipe the best you will try.

 If those aren’t reasons enough on their own to give this recipe a try, you will love that you only have one dish to clean up.

 Let your oven do ALL the work and have the most delicious baked chicken breast on your table in less than 30 minutes!

 There are only four steps to this recipe.
 F.O.U.R.

 - Season chicken breasts in a mixture of herbs, salt and pepper, and the most fundamental ingredient: olive oil.
 Olive oil not only adds flavour to chicken breasts, it also adds moisture AND help your seasonings stick to the breast while avoiding chicken sticking to the bottom of your baking dish.

 - Pour in the balsamic sauce that acts like a two-for-one: tenderises and adds another level of flavour to otherwise boring or dry breasts.

-- Broiling (or grilling in the UK or Aus).
+- Broil (or grill in the UK and Aus).
 You want your melted cheese to be bubbling and golden on your chicken, right?
 Yes.

 Through years of trial and error, I prefer roasting chicken breasts at high heat (220°C or 430°F) instead of low and slow.
 Why?
 I find the longer they are left in the oven, even on low heat, the quicker they dry out and resemble a shoe sole.
 Breasts don’t need much time at all.